 “After 14 mission trips, I have seen the impact FOTCOH makes in the lives of everyone we touch.
 I’ve seen progressive improvements in the health of repeat patients, wounds healed during clinics, and the gratitude of the patients and their families for the treatment they have received.
 I’ve also experienced the sense of family that develops among the staff and the volunteer teams.”

 As Director of Operations, Ken coordinates the support the Haitian staff needs to improve efficiency, including addressing property issues, logistics, and program needs.
-Ken looks forward to traveling back to Haiti when the political situation settles down and the COVID pandemic eases up.
+Ken looks forward to traveling back to Haiti when the political situation settles down.
 Three of his children have accompanied him on FOTCOH missions, and as he eagerly awaits the arrival of his first grandchildren in March he hopes he’ll be able to take them to Haiti on future FOTCOH missions.

 “My favorite part of the FOTCOH experience is watching the children.
 Even though I don’t speak their language, it is a joy to see a kid’s eyes light up when I hand them a matchbox car.”

 Dr. Trainor learned about FOTCOH in 2010 from his family practice partner at work, who had gone to Haiti before and asked him to join a trip in 2010.
 Then, the earthquake happened and he felt called to go by God.
 Since that time, Dr. Trainor has served as a team leader with FOTCOH and has also brought other colleagues with him on trips to help serve the Haitian people.
 He brings his extensive medical experience to FOTCOH’s board; in addition to his current role, he has served as Chairman of Pediatrics at St. Joseph Medical Center as well as a Fellow of the American Academy of Pediatrics.
 Dr. Trainor is married to Sue, and they have six children and eight grandchildren between them.